moiiiiit/My-Dog-Ate-My-Dating-Profile/README.md

 # My Dog Ate My Dating Profile

-HACKDFW WINNER FOR MATCH CHALLENGE.
+HackDFW WINNER FOR MATCH CHALLENGE.
 Best new way for forming new human connections.

-This project is created with angular cli, and can be run bh running- npm install ng serve --open
+This project is created with angular cli, and can be run bh running-
+1. npm install
+2. ng serve --open

 Backend is required and is located at - https://github.com/moiiiiit/pet-personality-detection